lianpaulm/bakedbyley-capstone-project/README.md

 ## Introduction

 An e-commerce website for cake ordering system , developed as a capstone project for college.
-This e-commerce website allows customers to browse and order a variety of cakes in BakedbyLey's cake shop.
+This e-commerce website allows customers to browse and order a variety of cakes from BakedbyLey's cake shop.

 ## Features
 1. User registration and login